CBID2/Blog-posts/clcal1nm4058ta1nvbg05hlr1.md

 ![](https://media.giphy.com/media/l41lUjUgLLwWrz20w/giphy.gif align="center")

 Thanks for reading this post!
 If you find it helpful, give it a like and share it with your friends.
-Also, follow me on Hashnode and [Linkfree](https://linkfree.eddiehub.io/CBID2) for more updates.
-Happy Coding! 😊
+Also, follow me on Hashnode and check out my other links on [BioDrop](https://www.biodrop.io/CBID2).
+Happy coding! 😊

 *This post was originally published on* [Women Who Code's blog by me, Christine Belzie](https://www.womenwhocode.com/blog/top-4-reasons-to-do-open-source-projects)